Liza Wang: Cantonese opera

-She experimented with stage musicals before becoming a Cantonese opera actress.
-It was within the Cantonese opera community that Wang met her longtime partner, Law Kar-ying.
+Wang experimented with stage musicals before becoming a Cantonese opera actress.
+It was within the Cantonese opera community that she met her longtime partner, Law Kar-ying.
 In 2005 the Sunbeam Theatre in North Point, Hong Kong's only regular venue for Cantonese Opera performances, was planned to close following a change of ownership.
 Wang decided to negotiate with the new owner, who then promised to extend the contract with the Cantonese Opera groups.
 Wang then criticized the Government for its lack of support for Cantonese Opera, and the Government promised to adopt Wang's request.

-Wang was Chairman of the Chinese Artist Association of Hong Kong (香港八和會館) from 1992 to 1997, then again from 2005 to 2009.
+Wang was Chairman of the Chinese Artist Association of Hong Kong from 1992 to 1997, then again from 2005 to 2009.
 In 2007 Wang was awarded the Montblanc de la Culture Arts Patronage Award.
 She was later awarded an Honorary Doctorate of Letters by the City University of Hong Kong.